🇩🇰

 7. 7Submit residence permit application to SIRI

-8. 8Provide biometric data at SIRI office or Danish embassy
+8. 8Provide biometric data within 14 days at SIRI office or Danish embassy

 9. 9Receive residence permit decision (approximately 1 month)